shelleywong/CSCI211-Course-Materials/CURE-E/finalProject.md

 ## Process

-Note: All files and folders related to your project (the code for your program, your documentation, the dataset files, Makefiles, scripts to run your code, etc) should be in a single directory located directly inside your CSUChico-CSCI211 repo -- you should give the directory a name that clearly indicates that it contains your CURE-E Final Project, e.g. `CSCI211-F23-FirstName-LastName/final-project/` or `CSCI211-F23-FirstName-LastName/cure-e/`).
+Note: All files and folders related to your project (the code for your program, your README guide, the dataset files, Makefiles, scripts to run your code, etc) should be in a single directory located directly inside your CSUChico-CSCI211 repo -- you should give the directory a name that clearly indicates that it contains your CURE-E Final Project, e.g. `CSCI211-F23-FirstName-LastName/final-project/` or `CSCI211-F23-FirstName-LastName/cure-e/`).

 ### Your Computer Program

 You will write a program that provides insight on Your Question (developed during the QFT activity).
-Your program must utilize an abstract data type (ADT) discussed in CSCI 211 (linked list, stack, queue, priority queue, or binary tree), and you must implement a C++ class for your ADT.
+Your program must include an object-oriented C++ implementation of an abstract data type (ADT) discussed in CSCI 211 (linked list-based stack, queue, priority queue (or otherwise ordered list), or binary tree).
 You should **not** just rely on a Standard Template Library container for your ADT.
 You will also likely want to put your input data into a class or struct (e.g. to represent a single day of data).
 Your program should get input from a file, add all entries to your ADT, print all entries in a readable format, and include at least one unique algorithm that provides insight on Your Question and prints out that information.<br>

 I will be testing your code in an environment where you can compile code with the GNU g++ compiler (similar to what we have used all semester on INGInious, ecc-linux, WSL2, or an Ubuntu (Linux) virtual machine).
 If your code does not compile, you will lose points.<br>

-Move into your CSCI211 repo and create a new directory for your project (you can give the project any name that you choose):
+Move into your CSCI211 repo and create a new directory for your project (you can give the project any name that you choose, as long as it is clear that the directory contains your CURE-E final project):
 ```
 $ mkdir cure-e-project
 ```